Why Adalo Works for Building Apps with Flexnet ERP Data

 Now that you've tackled setup, data organization, authentication, and testing, you're ready to roll out your ERP-powered app.
 With the right tools and steps, transforming Flexnet ERP data into a mobile app doesn't require deep coding knowledge.
 By setting up API access through DreamFactory, linking those endpoints to Adalo's External Collections, designing user-friendly screens, and managing user permissions, you can build an app that puts real-time ERP data right at your team's fingertips.

-Adalo’s drag-and-drop interface makes it easy to design, connect, and publish your app for web, iOS, and Android - all from a single build.
+Adalo's drag-and-drop interface makes it easy to design, connect, and publish your app for web, iOS, and Android—all from a single build.
 This means you can focus on solving business problems instead of getting stuck in complex coding tasks.
-Plus, the platform takes care of backend infrastructure, user authentication, and CRUD operations, turning static ERP data into actionable insights.
+The platform takes care of backend infrastructure, user authentication, and CRUD operations, turning static ERP data into actionable insights.

 These apps go beyond eliminating the hassles of desktop-only systems and manual spreadsheets.
 They ensure your data is always in sync, helping your team work more efficiently while maintaining a single, reliable source of truth across your organization.
 Features like real-time data access, barcode scanning for warehouses, and GPS-enabled sales check-ins turn ERP data into dynamic tools that drive productivity.

-With Adalo's External Collections feature (available on the Professional plan starting at $52/month when billed annually), you can create apps that grow with your business and adapt to changing needs.
-It’s a cost-effective way to bring the power of ERP data to the palm of your hand.
+With Adalo's External Collections feature available on paid plans starting at $36/month—including no data caps and unlimited usage—you can create apps that grow with your business and adapt to changing needs.
+It's a cost-effective way to bring the power of ERP data to the palm of your hand.

 Is it possible to build an app using Flexnet ERP data without code?